There’s a the age old question everyone thinks about when they decide to move to a city in South Carolina:

 And while we are happy to tell you the best place to live in South Carolina, this analysis is going to tackle the question of the best place to buy a house as an investor.
 That is we are going to try and determine the up and coming cities in the Palmetto State.

 The best deal in South Carolina at the moment?
-That would be York according to our analysis.
+That would be Fountain Inn according to our analysis.

-Here’s a look at the top ten places to buy a home in South Carolina:
+Here’s a look at the top ten places to buy a home in South Carolina for 2019:

 The methodology that wen’t into this can be a bit complicated, so we’ll break it down for you in as much detail as we can below.